UX Study

 These were high-value improvements—but came with major performance costs due to the way our search backend handled indexing and result rendering

-We explored several UX upgrades to make results more transparent and usable:
+We explored several solutions to make results more transparent and usable

 Search results